SwissLegalTech/legal-doc/README.md

 #### Back-end

-Server which is responsible for the document analysis is developed in NodeJS using Express library to set up a simple HTTP Server.
+Server which is responsible for the document analysis (placed inside __doc-parser__ directory) is developed in NodeJS using Express library to set up a simple HTTP Server.
 With the addition of __Cloud Natural Language__ by Google.
 A set of analysis is done in order to score the document and return data to the front-end.

 #### APIs, libraries...